 Non-Partner titles vary by firm, but the more common ones include:

 When a firm has a good track record, it can raise more funds.
 With more investment capital comes a management fee, which can be used to hire more people to the team (for more details, read “How VCs Are Paid”).
 That is why a firm hires non-Partners.
 They have more capital and need more people to find investments.

 Trust isn’t an issue initially, but it can be over time.
 Here are some common scenarios:

 1. The non-Partner who wants to be promoted.
 New staff are hired mainly to source new opportunities.
 There is a very tight hiring screen, and the ones who make it are always bright, energetic, and engaging.
 And, incredibly ambitious.
 They want a promotion to the next title.

-Since it takes 8 to 9 years from the initial investment to an exit, it takes a long time to know if an Associate’s sourcing is making the firm money.
+Since it often takes eight to nine years (or more) from the initial investment to an exit, it takes a long time to know if an Associate’s sourcing is making the firm money.
 So, the most obvious metric for evaluation is this: how many investments has that Associate sourced?
-To get promoted, he needs to source and shepherd through a VC investment committee multiple opportunities.
+To get promoted, she needs to source and shepherd through a VC investment committee multiple opportunities.

 Normally, this isn’t a problem.
 But, if the Associate is also doing most of the diligence on a new company, then the Partners have to trust that Associate.
 Is the person being objective, or is there bias there given the Associate’s incentive to get the partnership to a “yes” answer?

 2. Attribution.
 Attribution, or credit for an investment, is huge in VC.
 A VC with a strong personal track record has the flexibility to switch firms.
 When a VC leaves his firm, there can be a prolonged and painful negotiation about attribution.